what3words/w3w-arcgis-experience-builder-widget/README.md

 * `v1.0.0`  - Add the locator to the ArcGIS Experience Builder
 * `v.1.0.2` - Add a temporary fix to validate any Locator URLs
 * `v.1.0.3` - Publish the app on a web server
+* `v.1.0.4` - Fix bug - What3words widget can be displayed on maps with layers

 ## Feedback